sidpalas/devops-directive-website/content/posts/2020/04/password-protected-website/index.md

 Historically, implementing authentication would require adding significant complexity to our website's architecture.
 We would need a database of some kind to store the (hashed) passwords and server side processing to check if a login attempt is valid.
 We would also probably need to add some form of email confirmation/password reset functionality because people are [terrible at remembering their passwords](https://xkcd.com/936/).
 All of the sudden the one hour task of getting the documentation site set up just ballooned into something that could take weeks to accomplish!

 Luckily, we don't actually need to take on all of this complexity ourselves.
-A standard called [OAuth](https://en.wikipedia.org/wiki/OAuth) allows us to leverage the authentication system of another entity (for example, Google) to provided "secure delegated access" to our content.
+A standard called [OAuth](https://en.wikipedia.org/wiki/OAuth) allows us to leverage the authentication system of another entity (for example, Google) to provide"secure delegated access" to our content.

 ---
 ## Solution (IAP + App engine)